4 African mining countries that ASX resources investors should avoid

 3. DR Congo

 Another country where you need to point to the example of just one company – AVZ Minerals (ASX:AVZ).
-It has been suspended for over a year due to being at loggerheads with the government of Congo.
+It was been suspended for more than a year and was ultimately delisted due to being at loggerheads with the government of Congo.

-The government has refused to issue it a mining license and has torn up its joint venture partnership.
-AVZ is fighting its case in international courts but shares have been suspended all the while.
+The government refused to issue it a mining license and has torn up its joint venture partnership.
+AVZ is fighting its case in international courts but shares were suspended all the while and delisted back in May 2024, causing $2.8bn of paper wealth held by over 20,000 shareholders to be wiped out.

 4. Namibia